VolSplat: Rethinking Feed-Forward 3D Gaussian Splatting with Voxel-Aligned Prediction: Experiments

 \textbf{Datasets.} We train our method using two expansive datasets, RealEstate10K~\cite{zhou2018stereo} and ScanNet~\cite{dai2017scannet}, and evaluate its performance on the held-out test splits of both.
 For RealEstate10K, we adopt the conventional partition of 67,477 training scenes and 7,289 test scenes.
 As for ScanNet, which consists of 1,513 videos of indoor scenes, we follow past work~\cite{zhang2022nerfusion, gao2023surfelnerf, wang2024freesplat} in using roughly 100 scenes for training and 8 scenes for evaluation.
 These datasets span a wide variety of environments, including indoor and outdoor real-estate walkthroughs (RealEstate10K), and real-world videos of numerous scenes suitable for indoor robot applications (ScanNet).
 We resize training and test images to $256\times256$.

-\textbf{Baselines and metrics.} We benchmark VolSplat against several recent feed-forward methods for sparse-view novel view synthesis, including both pixel-aligned and enhanced pixel-aligned Gaussian splatting approaches.
+\textbf{Baselines.} We benchmark VolSplat against several recent feed-forward methods for sparse-view novel view synthesis, including both pixel-aligned and enhanced pixel-aligned Gaussian splatting approaches.
 Pixel-aligned methods predict Gaussian parameters on a per-pixel basis in image space before unprojecting to 3D.
 These include pixelSplat~\cite{charatan2024pixelsplat}, MVSplat~\cite{chen2024mvsplat}, FreeSplat~\cite{wang2024freesplat}, TranSplat~\cite{kim2025transplat} and DepthSplat~\cite{xu2025depthsplat}.
-In contrast to the enhanced pixel-aligned approach, Gaussian Graph Network (GGN)~\cite{zhang2024gaussian} refines the pixel-aligned approach by modeling the relationships between groups of predicted Gaussians across different views while building upon it.

-In contrast to both pixel-aligned and enhanced pixel-aligned methods, VolSplat employs a voxel-aligned approach, predicting Gaussian primitives within a 3D voxel grid.
+Gaussian Graph Network (GGN)~\cite{zhang2024gaussian}, AnySplat~\cite{jiang2025anysplat} and WorldMirror~\cite{liu2025worldmirror} refines the pixel-aligned approach by modeling the relationships between groups of predicted Gaussians across different views while building upon it.
+In contrast to both pixel-aligned and enhanced pixel-aligned methods, our VolSplat employs a voxel-aligned approach, predicting Gaussian primitives within a 3D voxel grid.
 This method aggregates multi-view evidence in 3D space, aligning Gaussian predictions to a voxel structure, which facilitates better geometric consistency and efficient redundancy reduction.